 - 1. Unsubsidized Direct Stafford loans (other than PLUS loans) - 2.
 Subsidized Direct Stafford loans - 3.
-Direct PLUS loans - 4.
-Federal Pell Grants for which a return of funds is required - 5.
+Federal Perkins loans - 4.
+Direct PLUS loans - 5.
+Federal Pell Grants for which a return of funds is required - 6.
+Academic Competitiveness Grants for which a return of funds is required - 7.
+National Smart Grants for which a return of funds is required - 8.
 Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required